Shelton Benjamin: The Hurt Business (2020–2023)

 On the September 27 episode of Raw, Benjamin and Alexander helped Lashley fight off The New Day and in the process, reuniting The Hurt Business.
 In January 2022, after not being seen together, Benjamin and Alexander approached Lashley under the assumption they were still a unit, only to be dismissed.
 This would cause the pair to launch a sneak attack that evening, but they were easily dealt with.

 On May 14, 2022, it was reported that Benjamin suffered an undisclosed injury and would be out of action.
 He made his return on the June 13 taping of Main Event in a winning effort against Akira Tozawa.
 On August 8, 2022, Benjamin faced Cedric Alexander in the Main Event tapings in a losing effort, effectively signaling the end of The Hurt Business.
 Afterwards, they embraced each other and shared a moment in the ring, turning Benjamin face for the first time since 2017.

-On the January 9, 2023 episode of Raw, Benjamin and Alexander reunited to take part in a Tag Team Turmoil match.
+On the January 9, 2023, episode of Raw, Benjamin and Alexander reunited to take part in a Tag Team Turmoil match.
 Earlier during the show, Lashley and MVP teased an alliance, with MVP crediting himself for reuniting Benjamin and Alexander, and getting Lashley reinstated on Raw after being suspended.
 On the February 6 edition of Raw, Benjamin and Alexander defeated Alpha Academy with MVP in their corner further hinting at a possible reunion.
+However, the reunion angle was quietly dropped shortly after although Alexander and Benjamin would continue teaming together.

+Benjamin was released from his WWE contract on September 21, 2023, ending his second tenure of six years with the company and effectively disbanding the tag team of Alexander and Benjamin.

+Return to the independent circuit (2024–present)

+On February 8, 2024, it was announced Benjamin would make his debut for Prestige Wrestling at their event Alive or Just Breathing on May 16 against Josh Alexander, who was later replaced by Tom Lawlor due to health issues.
+At the event, Benjamin defeated Lawlor.

+All Elite Wrestling (2024–present)

+Benjamin made his All Elite Wrestling (AEW) debut on the fifth anniversary episode of Dynamite, where he was reunited with and introduced by fellow former Hurt Business member MVP as his business partner.
+The duo would go on to reform The Hurt Business under the new name "The Hurt Syndicate" and established themselves as heels.
+On the October 16 episode of Dynamite, Benjamin made his AEW in-ring debut, where he defeated Lio Rush.
+On October 30 at Fright Night Dynamite, Benjamin was defeated by Swerve Strickland, suffering his first loss in AEW.
+After the match, Benjamin, MVP, and a debuting Bobby Lashley attacked Strickland, with Lashley subsequently joining The Hurt Syndicate.
+On November 24, Benjamin was announced as a participant in the 2024 Continental Classic, where he was placed in the Blue league.
+Benjamin finished the tournament with 6 points, but failed to advance to the playoff stage.